 City Market is a restored warehouse section of Savannah -now a vibrant pedestrian zone with lively bars, relaxed restaurants that spill out onto the sidewalks, boutiques & art galleries.
 Afternoons bring live music performances and great people-watching.
 Take a selfie with Johnny Mercer – Savannah’s famous Hollywood song writer.
 Think Moon River and Baby Its Cold Outside among his oldie but goodie movie sound tracks for Capitol Records.

 Down by the river is The Cotton Exchange in beautiful old brick warehouses.
 See the Factor’s Walk bridges at street level on the city side, then go down two stories to the waterfront on the historic 3-S staircases, read: steep, stone, scary.
+Vic’s on the River is a top spot for southern fare, in a five-story brick walk-up, on the Savannah River.

 River Street offers an authentic cobblestone promenade with waterfront shopping and pub crawling.
 Get a sample of Praline at Savannah Candy Kitchen, then walk along the Riverwalk to The Waving Girl statue, which honors Florence Martus who greeted every incoming ship for over 40 years.